Paul Was the Apostle to the Gentiles

 However, Paul's message, which was for the Gentiles, did not include baptism.
 The Jews who had been practicing the law with its ceremonial washings for hundreds of years (with the purpose of pointing them to the coming Messiah) needed one last washing for closure.
 But the Gentiles didn't.
 They needed a relationship with God without all the religious trappings.

-But Paul did baptize Gentiles in Corinth didn't he?
+But Paul Did Baptize Gentiles in Corinth Didn’t He?

-Not necessarily.
+Maybe, but not necessarily.
 The account of his being in Corinth is found in Acts 18.
 It starts out stating that Paul went there to visit some Jewish friends that had escaped from Rome.

-After this, Paul left Athens and went to Corinth.
-There he met a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla, because Claudius had ordered all the Jews to leave Rome.
-Paul went to see them, and because he was a tentmaker as they were, he stayed and worked with them.(Acts 18:1-3)
+After these things he left Athens and went to Corinth.
+And he found a Jew named Aquila, a native of Pontus, having recently come from Italy with his wife Priscilla, because Claudius had commanded all the Jews to leave Rome.
+He came to them, and because he was of the same trade, he stayed with them and they were working, for by trade they were tent-makers.
+(Acts 18:1-3)